cs-giung/course-dl-TP/README.md

 python demo_atn.py --device cpu
 ```

-The PGD on the left side works by calculating the gradients for a given classification network (we assume a white-box in this situation).
+The PGD on left side works by calculating the gradients for a given classification network (we assume a white-box in this situation), and it can almost always produce valid results for typical images without pre-requirements.
 However, in the case of ATN on right side, note that it is only possible to produce valid results after a proper learning has been achieved (this is not satisfactory in this demonstration, and the cat image is just a specially easy case).

 ## Result: Adversarial Training